Service Learning and AmeriCorps Office

 If you are a student teacher working in a high-need school you may be eligible for a scholarship.
 Contact our office to learn more.

-In addition, many students join individually because volunteering is part of their life.
+In addition, students approach us with individual projects, because volunteering is part of their life, and faculty develop placements that dovetail with their coursework.
 See eligibility information below.

 HOW IT WORKS:

-1. Work with our office to choose a service site and create a service project that meets the goals of the Compact Service Corps Program.
+2. Work with our office to choose a site or determine the eligibility of your service site and create a service project that meets the goals of the Compact Service Corps Program.

 300 HOURS IN 12 MONTHS = $1,175